StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 1. [ ] Emotions are inherently evil
 1. [x] Emotions should be led, not followed

-### True or False: Emotional conviction operates on the biblical truth stored in our hearts and the Holy Spirit's prompting. {#conviction-is-not-based-upon-emotion-but-upon-the-truth-true-or-false-emotional-conviction-operates-on-the-biblical-truth-stored-in-our-hearts-and-the-holy-spirit-s-prompting}
+### True or False: Emotional conviction operates on the biblical truth stored in our hearts and the Holy Spirit's prompting. {#conviction-is-not-based-upon-emotion-but-upon-the-truth-true-or-false-emotional-conviction-operates-on-the-biblical-truth-stored-in-our-hearts-and-the-holy-spirits-prompting}

 1. [ ] True
 1. [x] False